David-Ingraham/HackTheBox/Web_Enumeration/challenge.md

 This command calls gobuster with the dir switch and passes the target system with the ip and port number along with a word list that commons preinstalled on kali
 Below is the output of the command.

-Starting gobuster in directory enumeration mode
+Starting Gobuster in directory enumeration mode
 ===============================================================
 /.hta                 (Status: 403) [Size: 281]
 /.htpasswd            (Status: 403) [Size: 281]